Ólöf Helga Pálsdóttir

-Ólöf Helga Pálsdóttir Woods (born 24 May 1985) is an Icelandic professional basketball coach and a former member of the Icelandic national basketball team.
+Ólöf Helga Pálsdóttir Woods (born 24 May 1985) is an Icelandic TV presenter and basketball coach.
 She was a multi-sport athlete, playing several seasons in both the Icelandic top-tier basketball and football leagues.
 She won the national basketball championship in 2012 and the Icelandic Basketball Cup in 2008 and 2012.
+She represented the Icelandic national basketball team internationally.

 Basketball

 Playing career

 Ólöf came up through the junior ranks of Grindavík, playing her first games with the senior team during the 1999–2000 season.
 In December 2001, she helped Grindavík win the Icelandic Company Cup, the team's first major trophy since winning the national championship in 1997.
 Her season was however cut short in March as she tore her anterior cruciate ligament, causing her to miss the playoffs.
 She spent the 2002–03 season in the United States but returned the following season, averaging 8.8 points and 6.0 rebounds in 19 games.

 After spending her entire career with Grindavík, Ólöf signed with newly promoted Njarðvík in July 2009.
 She helped Njarðvík to the Úrvalsdeild finals in 2011 by knocking out top ranked Hamar in the semi-finals.
 In the finals, Njarðvík was swept by Keflavík in three games.

 On 18 February 2012, Ólöf helped Njarðvík to win its first major title when it defeated Snæfell in the Icelandic Cup finals.
 On 14 April, she led Njarðvík to the national championship, scoring 7 points and handing out 6 assists in the championship clinching game.

 In August 2012, Ólöf had a serious accident that caused massive nerve damage in her right arm.
 Due to the injury she missed all but three games of the 2012-2013 season and was ultimately forced to retire from playing basketball.
-She had a short comeback in 2018 with Grindavík, which she coached, appearing in two games due to injuries on the squad.
+She had a short comeback in 2018 with Grindavík, which she coached, appearing in two games due to injuries on the squad, and in 2020 when she appeared in one game with Grindavík-b in the second-tier 1. deild kvenna.